Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Velocity Selection

-First recall that a special aspect of the steady solutions with $U\ne 2$ is that the mapping $z(\zeta,t)$ given in (\ref{eq:zU}) has singularities at two fixed points, namely $a_0^+=\rho^2$ and $a_0^-=\rho^2e^{i\gamma}$, in the non-physical domain in the $\zeta$ plane.
-Suppose now that we perturb this steady solution slightly by causing an infinitesimal displacement of the singularities from the fixed points.
-More precisely, we consider an initial perturbed shape of the form
+First, we recall, as shown in Sec.~\ref{sec:asymptotic}, that if assume that the function $z(\zeta,t)$ given in (\ref{eq:zg}) exists for all times, then the function $h(\zeta,t)$ must vanish for $t\to\infty$, leaving us with the steady solution (\ref{eq:z0}) where the bubble moves with speed $U$.
+Now, a special aspect of the steady solutions with $U\ne 2$ is that the mapping $z(\zeta,t)$ given in (\ref{eq:z0}) have singularities at the two special points $a_0^+=\rho^2$ and $a_0^-=\rho^2e^{i\gamma}$, implying that the Schwarz function ${\cal S}(z,t)$ has a pole at infinity.
+Suppose now that we perturb this steady solution slightly by causing an infinitesimal displacement of these two singularities.
+More precisely, we consider a perturbed initial shape of the form